royruddle/tutorials-and-talks/README.md

 Software:
 - The **ACE** interactive set visualization software (written in Java; https://doi.org/10.5518/1150), which we used with epidemiologists and NHS Digital to gain new insights into [patterns of missing data in a large hospital dataset](http://dx.doi.org/10.1136/bmjopen-2022-064887).
 - The **setvis** Python package (https://pypi.org/project/setvis/), which has similar functionality to ACE for general purpose set visualization, works with in-memory datasets and PostgresSQL databases, and is [very memory efficient](https://joss.theoj.org/papers/10.21105/joss.06925).
-- The **vizdataquality** Python package (https://pypi.org/project/vizdataquality/), which implements the above [six-step workflow for efficiently and rigorously investigating data quality](https://doi.org/10.5518/1481), and helps you to visually document your investigations as a webpage, in Latex or Word.
+- The **vizdataquality** Python package (https://pypi.org/project/vizdataquality/), which implements the above [6-step method for efficiently and rigorously investigating data quality](https://github.com/royruddle/6-step-data-quality-method), and helps you to visually document your investigations as a webpage, in Latex or Word.

 A 22-minute film called **Visualizing the Quality of Data** (https://www.youtube.com/watch?v=PnNMfCRWL7k)